dotnettools/SharpGrabber/README.md

 <img src="./assets/icon.png" alt="SharpGrabber" width="64"/>

 This project consists of several connected sub-projects:
-- `SharpGrabber` is a *.NET Standard* library for crawling into top media provider websites such as **YouTube**, **Instagram** etc. in order to grab information and return direct links to audio/video files.
+- `SharpGrabber` is a *.NET Standard* library for crawling into top media provider websites such as **YouTube**, **Instagram** etc. in order to grab information and return direct links of the audio/video files.
-- `SharpGrabber.Converter` is a *.NET Core* library based on `ffmpeg` to join audio and video streams.
+- `SharpGrabber.Converter` is a *.NET Standard* library based on `ffmpeg` to join audio and video streams.
 This is particularly useful when grabbing high quality *YouTube* media that might be separated into audio and video files.
 - `SharpGrabber.Desktop` A cross-platform desktop application
-which uses both of the mentioned libraries to expose their functionality for desktop end users.
+which utilizes both mentioned libraries to expose their functionality for desktop end-users.

 ### Supported Providers
 The following providers are currently supported with the option